cyverse-gis/cyverse-stac/README.md

 `docker-compose.yaml` - provisions the deployment of a [PostgreSQL](https://www.postgresql.org/docs/) database and [SQL lchemy](https://www.sqlalchemy.org/) Python SQL toolkit and object relational mapper mapped to a STAC `.json` Collection and `.geojson` Feature Collection.

-`/scripts/ingest_collection.py` - there is a sample `.py` ingestion file called "joplin" which you can make a copy of and edit.

-There is one sample STAC catalog directory which can be removed or used for testing:

-`/stac_fastapi/testdata/joplin` - is the test dataset which is deployed by default.
 <br/>

 <br/>